Washiil/euler-go/README.md

 [![Go Version](https://img.shields.io/badge/Go-1.XX+-blue.svg)](https://golang.org/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Knocking out two birds with one stone by learning Go and solving Project Euler Problems.
 This repository contains my personal solutions to these problems, developed as an exercise in learning the Go programming language.
-Currently, solutions aim to use only the Go standard library.
+Currently, solutions aim to mainly use the Go standard library.

 ## What is Project Euler?